clearlinux/clear-linux-documentation/source/clear-linux/tutorials/telemetry-e2e.rst

    Install complete (installation folder: /var/www/telemetry)

-Once the installation is complete you can use your web browser and view the new server by opening the web browser on your system and type in ``localhost`` in the address bar.
+Once the installation is complete you can use your web browser and view the new server by opening the web browser on your system and type in
+``localhost`` in the address bar.

 You should see a web page similar to the one shown in figure 1:

-..
-TODO fix links for figures
 .. figure:: ../guides/telemetrics/figures/telemetry-backend-1.png
    :scale: 50 %
    :alt: Telemetry UI